WeegeeNumbuh1/FlightGazer/README.md

 - [ ] Support display output to a [FlightFeeder Pro](https://flightaware.store/products/flightfeeder-pro-ads-b-flight-tracker-1090-mhz-piaware)?

 As FlightGazer is mainly a personal project, it is **currently not open to contributions**.
 Pull requests will be rejected.<br>
-Suggestions, comments, and bug reports are always welcomed and encouraged.<br>
+Suggestions, comments, and bug reports are always welcomed and encouraged.
+If the idea is good enough, I may even build the feature.<br>
 Additionally, word-of-mouth helps plenty!<br>
 If you'd like to make your own edits that changes the way the project operates, please fork this project.<br>
 If there's something not addressed here, please reach out to me directly.